scaleway/serverless-gateway/README.md

 The Scaleway Serverless Gateway is a self-hosted API gateway that runs on Scaleway [Serverless Containers](https://www.scaleway.com/en/serverless-containers/).

-It lets you manage routing from a single base URL, as well as handle transversal concerns such as CORS and authentication.
+It lets you manage routing from a single base URL, as well as handling transversal concerns such as CORS and authentication.

 It is built on [Kong Gateway](https://docs.konghq.com/gateway/latest/), giving you access to the [Kong plugin ecosystem](https://docs.konghq.com/hub/) to customize your deployments.